Written by Hernán Goicochea

 All this was documented in the original film, Ecuador Se Levanta, which premiered in New York City.
 Members of the Ecuadorian community were invited, including Dr. Velásquez, the first Ecuadorian to serve as Civil & Supreme Court judge in New York State.
 See our recap of the screening here.

 Knowing of Tzu Chi’s dedication to help in times of crisis, Dr. Velásquez got in touch with Tzu Chi Northeast Region’s Executive Director Freeman Su.

 “The judge contacted us, because since the virus came, this area has been seriously affected,” Su said.
-The director says that Dr. Velasquez found out about the humanitarian aid Tzu Chi brought to Ecuador back in 2016 for the earthquake victims.
+The director says that Dr. Velasquez found out about the humanitarian aid Tzu Chi brought to Ecuador.
 Since then, she has formed a relationship with Tzu Chi NY.